Bellwether Coffee raises $10M to bring more transparency to the coffee industry

 Bellwether CEO Nathan Gilliland says the company sits at the nexus of software and hardware.
 The latter can be a tougher sell to VCs, though Gilliland said its latest round was oversubscribed.
 The company has just begun leasing its $1,000 per month ventless, electric coffee roaster to cafés, grocers and other businesses.

 As part of the monthly fee, Bellwether customers get access to its online bean marketplace, which they can use to order beans from a revolving list of 20-some coffee farms curated by the team at Bellwether.
-Retailers and coffee consumers can also tip farmers directly via Bellwether.
+Retailers and coffee consumers also can tip farmers directly via Bellwether.
 Gilliland explained that could be a game changer for the industry.
 Coffee farmers, he said, earn roughly 75 cents per pound of coffee sold.
 If a dollar is tipped on every pound of coffee, a farmer could double their revenue.

 Tracing where the beans in your daily brew originated from, whether that be Guatemala, Ethiopia, Colombia or another one of the top producers of beans, can be difficult.
 Bellwether’s marketplace, which lets retailers browse coffee farms based on factors, including whether the farm is organically certified or woman-owned, is intended to add a bit of transparency to an often opaque business.